7 Core Reasons Why the Naira Is Falling

 For instance, the value of naira to a dollar in June 2015 was N196.92, but in June 2022, naira fell to $/414.72 at the official rate (with 100% pegging in place).

-Six Nigeria’s biggest companies such Airtel Africa Plc, Dangote sugar refinery, Cadbury, and Nestle recorded a combined $385 million losses.
+Six of Nigeria’s biggest companies such as Airtel Africa Plc, Dangote sugar refinery, Cadbury, and Nestle recorded a combined $385 million losses.

-While Alh Aliko Dangote founder of Dangote group praised the FX policy of the new government despite lossing billion of Naira, the trust of Nigerians in naira have depreciated.
+While Alh Aliko Dangote founder of the Dangote group praised the FX policy of the new government despite losing billion of Naira, the trust of Nigerians in naira has depreciated.

-Some Nigerians who exposed to foreign trade and investment no longer trust the Naira.
-They are taking out their naira deposits to buy dollar and hold or they holding a portion of their money in USD.
+Some Nigerians who are exposed to foreign trade and investment no longer trust the Naira.
+They are taking out their naira deposits to buy dollars and hold or they hold a portion of their money in USD.

 Inflated estacode

-That said, schools open in September, that’s when Nigerians who have been offered admission in universities in the U.K., United States, and Europe will flock the Trade monitoring system of the CBN for Personal Travel Allowance (PTA).
+With that said, schools typically open in September, which is when Nigerians who have been offered admission to universities in the U.K., United States, and Europe will flock to the CBN’s Trade Monitoring System for Personal Travel Allowance (PTA).

 Certainly, the government has a huge role to play to make the Naira regain its value.
 But here are some of the measures to boost the value of the naira.